Localization Transition for Polymers in Poissonian Medium

 Then the set of $b \in (\b,\b_0)$ such that the integrand is positive has non zero Lebesgue measure.
-Since this holds for all $\b_0 > \b$, we conclude that there exists a decreasing sequence $\b_k \searrow \b$ such that
+Since this holds for all $\b_0 > \b$, we conclude that there exists a decreasing sequence $\b_k \searrow \b$ with the desired properties.
+This ends the proof. $\Box$